VarshiniAdurti28/test-cops/README.md

 }
 ```

-Note:We don't need to call drop() function in rust by ourselves.It is automaticlally handeled by compiler.Whenver a function goes out of scope,this function is called.
+Note:We don't need to call drop() function in rust by ourselves.It is automaticlally handled by compiler.Whenver a function goes out of scope,this function is called.

 #### Pros: